Overview

 © Imaginechina Limited / Alamy

-A CSP technology that meets all requirements to become a mass product in sun-rich regions ideally complements PV and therefore has at least as great a market potential as PV has already impressively achieved.
+A CSP technology that meets all the requirements to become a mass product in sunny regions ideally complements PV and therefore has at least as much market potential as PV has already impressively achieved.10

 Previous Limits of CSP

-To date, CSP has remained a niche technology: by the end of 2024, only about 7.2 GW had been installed worldwide.
-This deficit is due to the fact that, so far, none of the many different CSP technologies has fully met the requirements of a mass product.
-These requirements are described here.
+To date, CSP has remained a niche technology: by the end of 2024, only about 7.2 GW had been installed worldwide.11 This deficit is due to the fact that, so far, none of the many different CSP technologies has fully met the requirements of a mass product.
+These technical requirements are described here.12

 Only when a technology without technical flaws achieves high production volumes can the cost reductions required for a mass product be realized.
-This is where HSE technology’s crucial contribution as a future mass product lies.
+This is where the decisive contribution of HSE technology as a future mass product lies.

 Market

-The market potential for the introduction and subsequent scaling of HSE’s new technology is at least as large in sunny regions as the market potential for PV.
+The market potential for the introduction and subsequent scaling of HSE’s new technology in sunny regions is at least as great as the market potential for PV.
 Accordingly, we are experiencing a high level of interest in this solution that complements PV.

 Company